steadybit/docs-public/install-and-configure/install-agent/install-as-docker-container.md

 # Install using Docker Compose

-This method will install the Steadybit outpost agent on your machine using Docker compose.
-It will run the Outpost agent as well as the [extension-http](https://hub.steadybit.com/extension/com.steadybit.extension\_http), [extension-container](https://hub.steadybit.com/extension/com.steadybit.extension\_container), and [extension-host](https://hub.steadybit.com/extension/com.steadybit.extension\_host).
+This method will install the Steadybit Agent on your machine using Docker compose.
+It will run the agent as well as the [extension-http](https://hub.steadybit.com/extension/com.steadybit.extension\_http), [extension-container](https://hub.steadybit.com/extension/com.steadybit.extension\_container), and [extension-host](https://hub.steadybit.com/extension/com.steadybit.extension\_host).